 Felines 1st is based in Crawley and is entirely run by volunteers.
 Please note that we will be following strict procedures to ensure your safety, the safety of Felines 1st volunteers, and the welfare of cats in our care during the coronavirus pandemic.

-We have many cats and kittens in need of new loving homes – all with a unique story and their own individual personalities.
+Our cats and kittens in search of new loving homes all have their own unique story and individual personalities.
 If you are looking to adopt a cat please follow the steps outlined below so we can help you to find your perfect feline companion.

 How to adopt a rescue kitten/cat

 *Please note: If we do not receive a full home address (i.e. house number, street and full postcode) we will not be able to process your application.
 We are also unable to reserve a cat for you until we have received a fully completed homing form and the pre-check and home visit have been completed.

 Step 2: Pre-check and home visit.

 When we receive your application form, we will do a virtual check to ensure that your location is suitable.
 For most of our cats that can have access to outdoors, this means that your home must not be located on or near a busy road.
 We occasionally have cats in our care that need to be indoor only cats, such as FIV+ cats.
 These cats would be suitable for people living in flats or on a busy road where the cat will be kept indoors.